 The contract effective date is the date of the individual PPC membership and shall remain in effect until terminated.

-Termination of membership: Doc Wellbee requires a written notice from PPC for the member a minimum of 30 days prior to desired cancellation date.
+Termination of membership: Doc Wellbee requires written notice from PPC for the member a minimum of 30 days prior to the desired cancellation date.
 If the member cancels his or her membership with Doc Wellbee within the first 30 days after the effective date of enrollment in the plan, the member shall receive a reimbursement within 30 days of all periodic charges upon return of the discount cards to PPC.

 For questions, complaints, or concerns regarding membership or plan benefits, please call Doc Wellbee Monday through Friday (8:30 a.m. - 5:30 p.m.
 EST) to speak with a representative.

 Discounted Healthcare Rates for cash-at-time-of-service (based on prices set near Medicare Rates).

 A. Basic Membership in the Cooperative

 B. Concierge, Concierge Plus, and Concierge Elite Medical Care

 D. Diagnostic Imaging